luckykun88/kibarua-frontend/README.md

 It is based of SB Admin 2 template which has a clean white UI https://startbootstrap.com/themes/sb-admin-2/

+## Chart library

+Used this chart library https://valor-software.com/ng2-charts/#GeneralInfo to render charts on the home dashboard

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.